Anxhela-21/lhind-demo/README.md

-## Hi ALL
+## Hi all
-# this is and demo install of monitoring we did for a simple presantation in our BU plz take in consideration this is not for production use
+# this is a demo install of monitoring we did for a simple presantation in our BU.
+Please take in consideration this is not for production use.